SlimeyDev/SpellGPT/README.md

 # Note:

-This project has been taken down due to not being able to access the openai API as I have run out of the free credits for the API.
+This project has been discontinued due to not being able to access the openai API as I have run out of the free credits for the API.
 Feel free to reuse this code.